cswuhan/cswuhan.github.io/dairy/MyDairy.md

 Firstly, I need to figure out what to do next.
 To be a public servant?
 To be a preparation staff?
 To be a postgraduate?
 To be a developer?
 This is a big problem that may influence my life.
 I should spend time learning about each way as clearly as possible.
 To analyze each way's advantage and combine my family and my features.

 Secondly, I focus on my study plans and pay more attention to the news, such as various area situations, national politics, world economics, and the military.

+# 20231008

+Perhaps I should start learning to code now.
+As the article suggests, dedicating 5 hours a day to learning CSS, HTML, JS, and other aspects of web development would be beneficial.
+However, the job market has become increasingly challenging, to the point where even someone with a top Ph.D. may struggle to find their desired career after a year of searching.